iluvcapra/ucs-community/README.md

   - [JSON-formatted UCS Schedules](json/) of version **8.2.1** of the UCS in all available languages.
+    - The schedules have been normalized so all synonyms are contained in a list (no longer delimited by word separators) and lower-cased.
     - The [tool](tools/ucsxls2json.py) used to make these JSON files from the original XLS file.
   - Transcriptions of core UCS documentation into ReStructuredText: